-Steehouwer runs his own Hildebrand Studio, through which he has self-published Hildebrand Comix.
-He illustrated stories with 'Winnie the Pooh' and 'Little Hiawatha' for the Dutch Disney production in the early 1990s, and in 1994, he started his gag strip 'Katja' in Suske en Wiske Weekblad.
-In that same magazine, he made the adventure series 'Pelle' with Frans Leenheer and scriptwriter Willem Ritstier between 1998 and 2001.
+Steehouwer ran his own Hildebrand Studio, through which he has self-published Hildebrand Comix.
+He has illustrated stories with 'Winnie the Pooh' and 'Little Hiawatha' for the Dutch Disney production in the early 1990s, and in 1994, he started his gag strip 'Katja' in Suske en Wiske Weekblad.
+For that same magazine, he made the adventure series 'Pelle' with Frans Leenheer and scriptwriter Willem Ritstier between 1998 and 2001.

 In 1995-97, he made his first autobiographical comics for Zone 5300.
-He subsequently created the longer story 'WOK' for the same magazine (1997-98), as well as a series of stories based on the work of Tolstoi, called 'Waarvan Leeft De Mens'.
+He subsequently created the longer story 'WOK' in 1997-1998, as well as a series of stories based on the work of Tolstoi, called 'Waarvan Leeft De Mens'.
 In 2006, the first album of his comics autobiography, called 'De Uitweg - Jeugdjaren', was published by Syndikaat.
+It was also one of the first comics to be published in the ePub format.
 Steehouwer is also active in the advertising field.
 He has done illustrations for publishers like Malmberg and Wolters Noordhoff and has created the gag strip 'Ad Nobel' for Center Nieuws, the internal magazine of Akzo Nobel.

 He currently works with Frans Leenheer on a variety of commercial projects through their Rotterdam-based Studio Steehouwer & Leenheer.
 The duo also works on comics like 'Hilary King' (script by Ger Apeldoorn) and 'Veertigers' (script by Frans Hasselaar) for Eppo since 2012, as well as new stories with Disney characters for Donald Duck from 2014.
 The duo has also developed the webcomic 'Puppy' in 2012.